 Class discussions include crime scene analysis, case studies of crime scenes, proper investigation techniques, and the history of forensic science.
 We have had lively discussions about facts and fallacies revolving around major cases in the media and on TV.
 We study and analyze the factors of science in prosecution.
 The forensic science summer camp culminates with a class investigation of mock crime scenes – collecting evidence, lifting prints, photographing and sketching the scene, and interviewing suspects to solve the crime.
 In the past other students have served as criminals, victims, judge and jury.

 “I was looking for a forensic science camp, and this camp had it.
 I would recommend this camp to a friend!” – Anonymous Forensic Science Student, Summer 2015

 “My favorite things this summer were when we did our own crime scenes and when we went to the Morristown Police investigative unit.” – Anonymous Forensic Science Student, Summer 2015

 “My favorite thing my class did this week was analyze hair samples from my classmates during the murder mystery.” – Anonymous Forensic Science Student, Summer 2015

 Instructor: Tuesday James

 Katie Malewich has an academic background in Criminal Justice.
 She received her B.S. in Criminal Justice from St. John’s University her M.A. in Criminal Justice from John Jay College of Criminal Justice, and she hopes to one day became a police officer.
-Having previously worked at a summer camp, she knows the value of summer learning, and she is excited to join the Centenary Summer Scholars Team.
+Having previously worked at a forensic science summer camp, she knows the value of summer learning, and she is excited to join the Centenary Summer Scholars Team.
 Outside of criminal justice she enjoys running, reading and knitting.